paulfitzpatrick85/CI-Portfolio-Project-1/README.md

 - The sign up form  does not have a requirement for the text area to be fill out for the form to allow submission, as not every user, in this case a parent of a newly dianogised child, would be in a position to help with any recommendation to other parents.

 ## Bugs found while creaing and testing
-I found that a large number of breakpoints had to be used to allow for correct reponsiveness across screen sizes to maintain the sites structural intregrity, and mainly to maintain the aesthetics regarding images matching the sizes of the text sections next to them on the resources page.
+- I found that a large number of breakpoints had to be used to allow for correct reponsiveness across screen sizes to maintain the sites structural intregrity, and mainly to maintain the aesthetics regarding images matching the sizes of the text sections next to them on the resources page.
+- When vaildating my html, an error occurred as a result of adding a 'muted' attribute to the iframe holding the youtube video.
+Within the 'allow' attribute, I replaced autoplay with muted and the error no longer occurs, and the video loads and does not play until prompted and without audio until prompted otherwise.

 ## deployment